infinum/rails-handbook/Mailers.md

 ### Letter opener setup

 Preview email in the default browser instead of sending it.
-This is great because of two reasons:
+This is great because of:

 1. You don't need to set up email delivery in development environment.
 2. There is no risk of accidentally sending a test email to real user when developing and testing.